-In collaboration with Hollandia Fair Foods , a crisps factory in Rwanda (Winnaz) has been fully equipped for FSSC22000.
-This project is a great first step for the following questions:
+In collaboration with Hollanda Fair Foods, a crisps factory in Rwanda (Winnaz) has been fully equipped for FSSC22000.
+This project is a great first step for QAssurance to address the following questions and actions:

-- What is the status of Food Safety Compliance in Africa and Latin America in the area of Food Safety Compliance?
+- What is the status of Food Safety in Africa in the area of Food Safety Compliance?